 Binta Armchair from Moroso M'Afrique Collection

 As a guy it's hard to put colors together and usually mixing multiple colors is a bad idea.
 The “Binta Armchair” from Moroso screams “loud” in every possible way, a crazy mix of outrageous colors and patterns.
-Sure, a super-casual chair can work in the right setting, but imagine trying to fit this somewhere in your own living space.
+Sure, a super-casual style can work in the right setting, but imagine trying to fit this somewhere in your own living space.

-Savannah Bent Wood Rocking Chair
+Savannah Bent Wood Rocker

 Real wood-working is an art form that dates back to the inception of furniture itself, and Jolyon Yates carries on the tradition in style.
 According to Yates his focus is to “display the soul by reflecting the care and honesty with which they have been conceived and crafted in a world of loveless volume manufacturing”.

-Cloud Chair Richard Hutton
+Cloud by Richard Hutton

-Voido Rocking Chair by Ron Arad
+Voido Rocker by Ron Arad

 Designer Ron Arad uses polyurethane to add structural integrity and visual appeal to the “Voido” rocking chair.
 Voido's never-ending curves look artistic and sensual when viewed from any angle.

-Sound Chair by Natuzzi
+Sound by Natuzzi

-At first glance the new Sound Chair from Natuzzi of Italy is without a doubt a great-looking classic chair.
+At first glance the new Sound from Natuzzi of Italy is without a doubt a great-looking classic option.
 Upon further full body inspection and a touch of today's modern technology one will find an iPod jack and speakers placed perfectly in the headrest for a relaxing musical experience.
 Natuzzi gets two thumbs up for recognizing the importance of integrating technology into its otherwise typical-looking design.

-Crochet Chair Marcel Wanders
+Marcel Wanders Designs

-Lobster and Shelly Chairs by Verikon
+Lobster and Shelly by Verikon

-The Cut Chair by Domenico de Palo
+The Cut by Domenico de Palo

-The “Cut Chair” from AntiDiva creates visual impact from opposing shapes.
-The outrageous element of Cut Chair is its stark minimalism and how it creates such a stunning modern design out of a simple conceptual “cut” in a solid object.
-You would think that “less would not create more”, but in the case of this one it does.
+The “Cut” from AntiDiva creates visual impact from opposing shapes.
+The outrageous element of Cut is its stark minimalism and how it creates such a stunning modern design out of a simple conceptual “cut” in a solid object.
+You would think that “less would not create more”.
+But in the case of this one it does.
 The look when several are put together into a sectional is every striking.